CRLala/Simple_Turtle_Graphics_Interpreter/README.md

 #### Python 2.x

 #### Pygame
 `$ pip install pygame` should be enough to install this library.
 If not then please refer to https://www.pygame.org/wiki/GettingStarted.
+I am using pygame for creating the drawing screen and drawing line segments only.

 ## Instructions
 Save `chiraag_imperial_turtle.py` in your working directory.